vives-devbit/git-course/docs/collaborating/README.md

 ## GitHub

 [GitHub](https://github.com/) is a web-based hosting service for code.
 It is built upon Git and provides project management features, such as bug tracking, feature requests, task management, etc. GitHub is the largest host of source code in the world and hosts the largest open source community.
 It provides both public open source and private repositories.

 ### Sign up

 Register your free account at [GitHub](https://github.com/).

 ### SSH keys

 GitHub uses SSH with RSA public key encryption to authenticate users with git.

-1. First, you have to generate an public/private keypair.
+1. First, you have to generate a **public/private keypair**.

     ```bash
     ssh-keygen -t rsa -b 4096 -C "your_email@example.com"